Dangerous Woman Tour: Concert synopsis

-Ten minutes and fifty seconds before the show started, a countdown timer and video projected on a giant curtain placed at the back of the stage showing Grande and two of her dancers and close friends, Brian Nicholson and Scott Nicholson.
-After the end of the countdown, ten dancers emerged onstage followed by Grande, who wore a black dress and black high heeled boots.
-The curtain drops to show a wider screen as the show began with "Be Alright".
-Grande sang while performing in a vogue-style choreography, while dancers, dressed in black costumes, move around her dancing vogue-like actions.
-After the song, Grande puts on a jacket and performed "Everyday" as red lights dimmed the stage to a background of pyrotechnics.
-During the performance, the rapper Future appeared in the projected video singing his verse.
+Ten minutes and fifty seconds before the show started, a countdown-timer video was projected onto a giant curtain, placed at the back of the stage, showing Grande and two of her dancers and close friends, Brian Nicholson and Scott Nicholson.
+At the end of the countdown, ten dancers emerged onstage, followed by Grande, who wore a black dress and black high-heeled boots.
+The curtain dropped to show a wider screen, as the show began with "Be Alright".
+Grande sang while performing a vogue-style choreography, while dancers in black costumes moved around her.
+After the song, Grande put on a jacket and performed "Everyday", as red lights dimmed the stage to a background of pyrotechnics.
+During the performance, the rapper Future appeared in the projected video singing his recorded verse.
 Next was "Bad Decisions", with elevated platforms and Grande's dancers around her.
 "Let Me Love You" followed, on a stage dimly lit by blue and white lights.
 Grande exited the stage laying down on an elevated platform that then descended under the stage.
 The song transitioned into an orchestral string interlude followed by a video of Grande, with a purple, blue and pink aura around her, singing the unreleased intro for the original version of "Dangerous Woman" (formerly titled Moonlight), titled "Baby Loves", that did not appear on the retail release.

 The second part of the show began with an extended version of “Knew Better” with Grande and her dancers dressed in street-style white clothes, followed by a shortened version of “Forever Boy”, featuring colorful stage effects while Grande walks down the catwalk towards the front of the stage.
 Once there at the front of the stage, Grande then performed a stripped-down version of "One Last Time", which transitioned back into the original version of the song.
 After that was R&B-inspired song “Touch It”.
 Stage projections and visual effects were shown as Grande walks the catwalk and makes her way back towards the main part of the stage and stands atop an elevated platform.
 Grande concluded the second part of the show singing "Leave Me Lonely" with light laser lighting effects.
 After the end of the song, an extended version of the song played as Grande exits and goes backstage for a costume change, and a backing band (guitars, drums, bass and keyboards) arrived onstage.